 Elisia L. Cohen is the director of the Hubbard School of Journalism and Mass Communication.
 As the School's executive officer she is responsible for managing the School's undergraduate, graduate, and professional education, research, service and engagement missions.
 The Hubbard School is the second-largest undergraduate-serving unit in the College of Liberal Arts that is home to three undergraduate majors (journalism, strategic communication, and media and information), two minors (media and information and digital media studies), multiple master's programs (both a professional MA in strategic communication, an academic MA in mass communication), and a PhD program in Mass Communication (and joint MA/PhD & JD in Mass Communication & Law).
 For her mentoring of graduate students and faculty, she received the 2018 Dale E. Brashers Distinguished Mentor Award from the Health Communication Division of the National Communication Association.
 At Minnesota, director Cohen supported her unit's expansion of hybrid, online and remote learning activities through expanded summer course offerings, served as chair of the College of Liberal Arts' Council of Chairs as the COVID-19 pandemic began, led a college-wide workgroup on curriculum innovation opportunities (the WCO), developed and implemented a $4.3 million renovation plan of Murphy Hall to enhance its research and instructional facilities, and continues to serve as a representative of the College of Liberal Arts representative to the University's Faculty Senate.
-As a researcher, Dr. Cohen partners with medical and behavioral scientists in her research and engagement with the Masonic Cancer Center and Center for Translational Science Institute to enhance quality of personally-relevant and culturally targeted communication strategies to improve cancer and related health outcomes.
+As a researcher, Dr. Cohen partners with medical and behavioral scientists in her research and engagement with the Masonic Cancer Center and Center for Translational Science Institute to enhance the quality of personally-relevant and culturally targeted communication strategies to improve cancer and related health outcomes.
 She is currently the treasurer of the International Communication Association, board member of the Minnesota Newspaper Association Foundation, and past president of the board for National Scholastic Press Association/Associated Collegiate Press.

 Biographical Information